Home/How do you apply for Government Subsidised In Home Care?

 BEFORE your ACAT Assessment takes place, please RING and speak to your Daughterly Care Co-Ordinator or High Care Case Manager about the ACAT Assessment process.
 This is a really valuable discussion.
 Have a pad and pen ready.

-Step 3: After your ACAT Assessment you will receive an ACAT APPROVAL LETTER with your Assessment Result, which says you are “approved as eligible” and looks like this:
+Step 3: After your ACAT Assessment you will receive an ACAT APPROVAL LETTER with your assessment result, which says you are “approved as eligible” and your priority level looks like this:

-Step 4: Are you ACTUALLY on the My Aged Care National Queue for a Home Care Package?
+Step 4: How long will you have to wait on the National Queue for your Home Care Package?

 We strongly encourage you to ring My Aged Care on 1800 200 422 and confirm that you are still on the National Queue every 5 months because My Aged Care have told us they drop people off the National Queue if they haven’t heard from them for 6 months.
 Yikes!

-- Home Care Package level 1, 2, 3 or 4 you are approved for;
+Home Care Package level 1, 2, 3 or 4 you have been approved for;

-- the date of your ACAT Assessment (that’s why you shouldn’t wait until after you needed the care to start to apply);
+the date of your ACAT Assessment (that’s why you can’t wait until after you need the care, to apply);

 Step 5: Ask the Department of Human Services (or DVA) for your “Fee Advice Letter for Home Care” to be sent to you.